 Your ideal pillow is one that supports the weight of your head with cushioning softness as it pushes down into the pillow, while allowing you to breathe.
 Choose a medium soft pillow for maximum comfort, such as a pure Goose Down pillow.

-You sleep partially on your front, turned to one side
+Best pillow if you sleep partially on your front, turned to one side

 One in ten people sleep partly on their front and partly on their side, with one leg tucked up.
 This is the natural equivalent of the Recovery Position which first aiders use to protect the airway in someone who is unconscious.
 This position is the least likely to lead to snoring and back or neck problems – as long as you don’t raise your top leg too far which can twist the spine.